mahoney1/docs/commercialpaper-query-tutorial.md

 ### Transaction #3: Execute another `buy` transaction as Bart@Hedgematic

+DigiBank are re-structuring their investment portfolio, and have decided to sell on the commercial paper for a small profit to release funds earlier.
+The purchaser is 'Hedgematic' who see this as an opportunity to increase their commercial paper portfolio and recouping the face value later on.
+Let's execute this transaction as an employee of Hedgematic.

-1. copy the  `buy2.js` client application script from the `commpaper` repo directory into the current `commercial-paper/organization/digibank/application` directory for now (make sure to insert the dot '.' in the command below):
+1. Copy the  `buy2.js` client application script from the `commpaper` repo directory into the current `commercial-paper/organization/digibank/application` directory for now (make sure to insert the dot '.' in the command below):

 `cp $HOME/commpaper/buy2.js . `